dragoyanev/vr-ue4-project-02-hide-and-seek/README.md

 - There is timer showing how long was played continuously after start of the game.
 - When game is started/restarted the score and timer are restarted
 - Score is increased after every successful goal completion.
 - The player can move around by teleporting himself using the right controller trigger button.
 Holding the trigger button is drawn the treactory for teleportation.
-When the trigger button is released a ball is triggered according the treactory and when it touches its final point the pawn /player is teleportat at that point.
+When the trigger button is released a ball is triggered according the treactory and when it touches its final point the pawn /player is teleported at that point.
 - The hidden object can be bring to the target position using the left controller grip button.
 - The timer starts on event (StartTimer) casted by overlaping "Red button" in the scene with any of the controllers.
 - Audio cue is played when plate is at target place